dotnet/designs/accepted/2020/platform-checks/platform-checks.md

 > 'UIApplicationExitsOnSuspend' has been removed since iOS 15.0

 Doh!
-After reading more details, he releases that he can just stop calling this API because Apple automatically suspends apps leaving the foreground when they don't require background execution.
-However, since he still supports iOS 12, he need
+After reading more details, he realizes that he can just stop calling this API because Apple automatically suspends apps leaving the foreground when they don't require background execution.
+So he deletes the code that calls the API.

 ### Finding usage of platform-specific APIs

-Alejandra is working at Fabrikam, where she's tasked with porting their asset management system to .NET Core.
+Alejandra is working at Fabrikam, where she's tasked with porting their asset management system to .NET 5.
 The application consists of several web services, a desktop application, and a set of libraries that are shared.

 She begins by porting the core business logic libraries to .NET 5.
 After porting, she's getting a diagnostic in the code below: